sitespeedio/browsertime/README.md

 The commands object:
 * *navigate(URL)* - Use this if you want to use the exact way as Browsertime navigates to a new URL (same settings with pageCompleteCheck etc).
 But that URL will not be measured automatically.
-* *measure.startAndNavigate(URL)* - Start measuring and navigate to a new page in one go and measure.
+* *measure.start(URL)* - Start measuring and navigate to a new page in one go and measure.
-* *measure.start(URL)* - Use this when you want to start to measure a page.
+* *measure.start()* - Use this when you want to start to measure a page.
 This will start the video and prepare everything to collect metrics.
 But it will not navigate to the URL.
 * *measure.stop()* - Collect metrics for a page.